MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/new-admin-experience.md

 ### Manage default settings

 To manage default personal insights settings for your organization, select **Manage settings for Viva Insights**.
-On the next page, you’ll see a checklist containing the following features:
+This opens a pane on the right side of your screen, where you’ll see a checklist containing the following features:

 * Insights dashboard
 * Digest email